PostHog/hogtyped/README.md

 Generate custom analytics libraries for TypeScript and Python with zero runtime overhead.

 ## 🚧 Experimental 🚧
-This is literally hot off the press and may have a few rough edges.
+This is literally hot off the press, is an experiment, and will have rough edges.
 Please report any issues you encounter!

 ## Features